saltyshiomix/web-master/packages/node-web-fetch/README.md

     - It scrapes the specific page
     - It gathers data from the page according to the `ScrapeConfig`
   - CRAWL
-    - It scrapes the specific page and gather links
+    - It scrapes the specific page and gathers links
     - It crawls the links and scrapes each page of the link
     - It gathers data from each page according to `CrawlConfig`